ZoeKavanagh/CV/README.md

 #### Interests

-I have recently been promoted from a mere 'sender of memes' to 'maker of memes', which is a full time job in itself!
+I enjoy exercise, mostly swimming and walking - discovering new places and going off the beaten-track.
+I have a passion for learning.
+(I have recently been promoted from a mere 'sender of memes' to 'maker of memes'.)

+#### Contact

+Mobile: 07899515870
+Email: zoekavanagh2017@hotmail.com
+Github: @ZoeKavanagh